Tips For Keeping A Focused And Healthy Mind

 Charge your phone downstairs overnight and invest in a different alarm clock.
 This will stop you over-whelming your brain from the moment you wake-up with the urge to check work related emails and texts.

-As we enter into Spring and we start to slowly experience the ever slightly warmer weather, it’s important to get outside and take walks in the fresh air to clear your mind and break up the regular routine of the day.
+With the (slightly) warmer weather, it’s important we get outside and take walks in the fresh air to clear your mind and break up the regular routine of the day.

 7-9 hours of sleep a night is proven to reduce the risk of developing diseases such as Alzheimer’s later in life and helps improve creativity and productivity.